Art, Music and Horticultural Therapy

 Our art therapists engage clients in both process art and product art therapy sessions.
 In process art sessions, our clients are encouraged to express their inner feelings, thoughts, memories, and beliefs through art.
 In product art sessions, clients can exercise their creativity while working with ceramics, wood, paper, textiles and other media.

-Music therapy uses breathing, rhythm and "Brain Gym" movement exercises to encourage expression of emotions through activities such as drumming and guided imagery.
+Music therapy uses breathing, rhythm and movement exercises to encourage expression of emotions through activities such as drumming and guided imagery.
 Singing, playing instruments, song writing and performance preparation are vehicles for creative activity and socialization.
 Performance opportunities occur at Arts in the Garden, holiday parties, talent shows and events with volunteer leaders and donors.

 "Music might not necessarily provide a cure to someone's mental illness, but at least it gives someone a glimpse of light through darkness or a moment of joy."